tigeorgia/shenmartav/README.CMS.rst

 http://shenmartav.ge/en/admin/smsalert/smsalert/

-Originally, this was intended to actually send out an alert through a SMS gateway.
-But currently that part is defunct as there are problems with short codes and the connections to Georgia's mobile network operators.
+Originally, this was intended to actually send out an alert through an SMS gateway.
+But currently that part is defunctional as there are problems with short codes and the connections to Georgia's mobile network operators.